azizcruz/airport_api/README.md

 ```

 ## Hint:
-Use step 7 only once otherwise you will end up with bugs or duplicated data.
+* Use step 7 only once otherwise you will end up with bugs or duplicated data.

-## Hint:
-You can navigate using
+* You can navigate using
 ```shell
 $ cd project/airport_api/management/commands
 ```